aiplanethub/5-week_Data_Science_Bootcamp/week-5/188-Day 2: Module of Regression Algorithms & its evaluation metrics.md

-* In order to decide whether to use a regression or classiﬁcation model, the ﬁrst questions you should ask yourself is:
+* To decide whether to use a regression or classiﬁcation model, the ﬁrst question you should ask yourself is:
-* Does your target variable have a continuous value or is it discrete (binary or multi-class)?
+* Does your target variable have a continuous value, or is it discrete (binary or multi-class)?

 ### Regression

-* If your answer is continuous values, you’re dealing with Regression.
+* If your answer is continuous values, you're dealing with regression.
-* This means that if you’re trying to predict quantities like height, income, price, or scores, you should be using a model that will output a continuous number.
+* This means that if you're trying to predict quantities like height, income, price, or scores, you should use a model that will output a continuous number.
-* So if your objective is to determine tomorrow’s temperature (or let’s stock price tomorrow), you should use a regression model.
+* So, if your objective is to determine tomorrow's temperature (or let's stock price tomorrow), you should use a regression model.

 ### Classification

-* Let’s come to the second case where if you can clearly see that the target variable is divided into classes.
-You’ll be using Classiﬁcation here.
+* Let's come to the second case where you can see that the target variable is divided into classes.
+You'll be using Classiﬁcation here.
 * When the number of classes is 2, it is known as Binary Classiﬁcation.
-* Eg. Will it be hot or cold tomorrow is a binary classiﬁcation problem with 2 classes: Hot and Cold.
+* Eg. Will it be hot or cold tomorrow is a binary classiﬁcation problem with two classes: Hot and Cold.
 * When it is more than 2, it is known as Multi Class Classiﬁcation.
-* Eg. Classifying movies in Good, Average or Bad according to reviews.
+* Eg. Classifying movies as Good, Average, or Bad according to reviews.

 ### Classification vs Regression